AlisonWoodman/CV/README.md

 #### Ability and desire to learn

 I have an inquisitive mindset and am proactive about learning new things.
 I self-taught Maths AS in school, achieving an A. 12 weeks at Makers Academy has been an exciting experience involving building a completely new set of skills.
-I actively sought out challenges such as learning Node.js to build an Airbnb clone in a week.
+I actively sought out challenges such as learning Node.js to build an Airbnb clone in a week, and making an AR mobile game using Unity and C# as my final project.

 #### Self-reliance

 I'm capable of assuming responsibility and working independently on novel problems.
-Within the first two months at my previous organisation I was entrusted with managing a Charitable Trust.
+Within the first two months at my previous organisation I was entrusted with managing a charitable trust.
 For two and a half years I was responsible for all aspects of running it, from compliance to financial oversight to donor and beneficiary communications.
 In this time the Trust disbursed over £4M to effective charities.

 #### Communication